Urban Heat Island Effect and Affordable Housing

 Government initiatives play a crucial role in funding green infrastructure projects and implementing policy recommendations for equitable urban development {within the context of the article outline}.
 Collaborative efforts between government agencies, nonprofits, and developers are essential for scaling up mitigation strategies and ensuring the sustainability of affordable housing in urban areas.
 By prioritizing community engagement and collective action, cities can work towards a more resilient and environmentally friendly future {within the context of the article outline}.

-See also Decoding the Challenge of Housing Affordability
+See also Nonprofit Housing Organizations and Affordability

 Importance of Green Spaces in Urban Planning